dariusf/old-hugo-site/content/blog/equations.md

 ---
-title: "A collection of informal equations"
+title: "A collection of equations"
 date: 2021-12-19 00:22:38 +0800
 math: true
 equations: